 - effects of race and racism on psychological well-being

 - BIPOC solidarity

-Andi's program of research comprises two main arms: (1) sense of belonging for Black, Indigenous, and People of Color (BIPOC) and (2) radical healing, or "being and becoming whole in the face of identity-based wounds" for BIPOC.
-Through her research and clinical work, she integrates these two arms of research to develop phenomenologically-grounded, culturally-relevant theories and measurements for promoting psychological well-being and healing for BIPOC.
+Andi's program of research comprises two main arms: (1) sense of belonging for Global Majority members (e.g., Black, Indigenous, and People of Color) and (2) radical healing, or "being and becoming whole in the face of identity-based wounds" for Global Majority members.
+Through her research and clinical work, she integrates these two arms of research to develop phenomenologically-grounded, culturally-relevant theories and measurements for promoting psychological well-being and healing for members of the Global Majority.

-Andi's current research is on generating a theory and measurement for a racial-ethnic-cultural (REC) sense of belonging in BIPOC.
-She has also published papers on the link between empathy for BIPOC and awareness of structural racism, healing research methods for BIPOC, and creating a public psychology for liberation.
-Her interests more broadly include extending the benefits of psychology to all and developing tools for uplifting BIPOC solidarity in the face of structural racism.
+Andi's current research includes generating a theory and measurement for a racial-ethnic-cultural (REC) sense of belonging in Global Majority members.
+The grounding for this research can be found in a systematic review of measures of REC belonging.
+She has also published papers on the link between empathy for People of Color and awareness of structural racism, healing research methods for the Global Majority, and creating a public psychology for liberation.
+Other recent research areas include the experiences of perinatal birthing people of color during COVID-19 and experiences of racial trauma in the healthcare system, the experiences of discrimination faced by Asian/Asian Americans during COVID-19, and how to create a decolonial psychological science for liberation.
+Her interests more broadly include extending the benefits of psychology to all and developing tools for uplifting Global Majority solidarity, healing, and wellness in the face of structural racism.

-University of Illinois at Urbana-Champaign, Psychological Sciences, M.S., 2019
+University of Illinois at Urbana-Champaign, Psychological Sciences, M.S.